aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 **Remarks**

 Only valid if filter pivot fields exists.
+An empty area will be returned if this pivot table does not contains filter pivot fields

 ### columnRange {#columnRange--}